cccaaannn/Cprint/README.md

 # extprint
-prints color, prints lists and their indexes
+prints color, prints lists and their indexes.